dbmi-bgm/cgap-annotations/docs/index.rst

 Overview
 ========

-This is a documentation for genes and variants annotation in CGAP.
+This is a documentation for the annotation of genes and variants annotation in CGAP.
+Additionally, information required to recreate reference files that have been modified for generated for other steps in the CGAP Pipelines is also stored here.

-The current and older data sources available for annotation are stored in S3 bucket:
+The files referred to in these docs are stored in S3 bucket:

     s3://cgap-annotations

 This bucket is private and not meant for public sharing of files.
 It is for internal file back-up and most of them are in Glacier.